stevekane/promise-it-wont-hurt/exercises/to_reject_or_not_to_reject/problem.md

 Let's build a simple script to **prove** to ourselves that promises may only resolve one time and all future attempts to resolve them will simply be ignored.

-1. Create a promise with an executor that attempts to immediately:
+First, create a promise using the Promise constructor as we have been doing.

-   1. Fulfill the promise with a value of `'I FIRED'`, and then
+In the promise's `executor`, immediately attempt to fulfill the promise with a value of `'I FIRED'`.

-   2. Reject the promise with an `Error` created with parameter `'I DID NOT FIRE'`.
+Then, after the `fulfill` call, immediately try to reject the promise with an `Error` created with parameter `'I DID NOT FIRE'`.

-2. Create a function `onRejected` with one parameter `error` that prints `error.message` with `console.log`.
+After the promise creation, create a function `onRejected` with one parameter `error` that prints the Error's message with `console.log`.

-3. Pass `console.log` and the function you just created as the two parameters to your promise's `then` method.
+Lastly, pass `console.log` and the function you just created as the success and rejection handlers respectively.

 If successful, your script should only log "I FIRED" and should **not** log "I DID NOT FIRE".